Pope John II: Early life

 Mercurius was born in Rome, son of Praeiectus.
 He became a priest at St. Clement's Basilica on the Caelian Hill, and even before becoming pope he had commissioned work for the basilica and made generous donations.
 The basilica still retains memorials of "Johannes surnamed Mercurius"; he donated sculpted balustrades (plutei) and carved marble transennae, grates or screens that partitioned the space without blocking light.
 A reference to "Presbyter Mercurius" appears on a fragment of an ancient ciborium, and his monogram, in the style of the sixth century, is found on several marble slabs that enclose the schola cantorum.

 Pontificate

 Mercurius was elected pope on 2 January 533, apparently the first pope to adopt a new name upon elevation to the papacy, perhaps because he had been named after a pagan god.

 The notoriously adulterous behavior of Bishop Contumeliosus of Riez caused John to order the bishops of Gaul to confine him in a monastery.
 Until a new bishop could be appointed, he bade the clergy of Riez to obey the Bishop of Arles.

-Stemming from Pope Hormisdas' suppression of the statement "one of the Trinity suffered in the flesh" in Scythian monastic liturgies, the Acoemetae, or Sleepless Monks, began to support Nestorianism, the belief that Jesus is neither human nor divine.
-Emperor Justinian I and patriarch Epiphanius of Constantinople opposed this ideology and sent a deputation to Rome which prompted John II to assemble a synod, excommunicate the Acoemetae, and to issue statements approving the doctrine of the emperor.
+Stemming from Pope Hormisdas' suppression of the statement "one of the Trinity suffered in the flesh" in Scythian monastic liturgies, the Acoemetae, or Sleepless Monks, began to support Nestorianism.
+Emperor Justinian I and patriarch Epiphanius of Constantinople opposed this theology and sent a deputation to Rome which prompted John II to assemble a synod, excommunicate the Acoemetae, and issue statements approving the doctrine of the emperor.